1. Federal Hall, New York City

 7. Washington, D.C., but not the Capitol

 Not all inaugurations in the nation’s capital have taken place at the Capitol.
 With World War II still raging, Franklin Roosevelt was sworn in for his fourth term in 1945 in a low-key ceremony held on the White House’s South Portico.
 Less than three months later, after Roosevelt’s sudden death, Harry Truman took the oath of office in the White House Cabinet Room.
 The East Room was the setting for Gerald Ford’s 1974 swearing-in ceremony following the resignation of Richard Nixon.
-(The White House will also be the scene of a swearing-in ceremony this year as Barack Obama privately takes an oath of office there on Sunday, January 20, before the public inauguration the following day.)

 In addition, a handful of inauguration sites have faded from the cityscape of Washington, D.C.
 With the Capitol being rebuilt following the War of 1812, James Monroe was inaugurated outside the Old Brick Capitol, now the site of the Supreme Court.
 Following the death of William Henry Harrison, John Tyler took the oath of office at the defunct Indian Queen Hotel on Pennsylvania Avenue, and after the assassination of Abraham Lincoln, Andrew Johnson was sworn in at the Kirkwood House that used to stand on the corner of Twelfth Street and Pennsylvania Avenue.